-December 2017: We have just received the newly released MAX-BR1 MK2 Model, and will be integrating it into our testing setup over the coming months - including some head to head comparisons with the similarly configured Cradlepoint IBR-900 and former MK1 (aka 'Classic') MAX BR1.
+Early 2018: We have received the newly released MAX-BR1 MK2 Model, and are currently testing it head to head in comparison with the similarly configured Cradlepoint IBR-900 and former MK1 (aka 'Classic') MAX BR1.

 Here is our unboxing & first impressions video of the MAX BR1 MK2: